Poppy Capella

-Datin Wira Poppy Capella Swastika (born 22 October 1991) (née Lim), often styled as Madame Poppy Capella, is an Indonesian pageant director, singer, songwriter, actress and businesswoman.
+Datin Wira Poppy Capella Swastika (born October 22, 1991) (née Tan), often styled as Madame Poppy Capella, is an Indonesian former pageant director, singer, actress, and businesswoman.
 She grew up in Singapore and moved back to Indonesia, where she became a singer and actress.

-Capella was the current national director of the Miss Universe Indonesia and Miss Universe Malaysia, under the PT.
-Capella Swastika Karya (Just Capella Sdn.Bhd.) organization.
-She also has served as chairman of both country.
+Capella was formerly the national director of Miss Universe Indonesia and Miss Universe Malaysia beauty pageants under PT.
+Capella Swastika Karya organization, where she also served as chairman.

 Early life

-Capella was born in Surabaya, East Java, Indonesia to a Catholic parents; Ryo Capello Tan Hok-Sie, from Surabaya and Isabella Ongkowidjaja, from Denpasar.
+Capella was born in Surabaya, East Java, Indonesia to a Catholic parents of Chinese descent; Ryo Capello Tan Hok-Sie, from Surabaya and Isabella Ongkowidjaja, from Denpasar.
 She moved to Singapore in 1997 together with her family.
-She is the eldest sibling of two younger sisters, Capella is the niece of an Indonesian actress and singer Inul Daratista.
+She is the eldest sibling of two younger sisters.
 Initially, her father, working as an interior-architect decided to take her to Singapore on a promise of temporary vacation.
 As a young student, Capella finished her study at Cedar Girls' Secondary School in Singapore, and later found her interest in acting and singing Indonesian folk music Dangdut.

 After high school, Capella enrolled in Yong Siew Toh Conservatory of Music of National University of Singapore, Singapore to continue her BMus.
 Bachelor of Music (Honours) in Music and Society.
 In 2012, she gained a popularity after releasing her first single named "Bukan Seperti Film", "Honey Bunny" and a duo collaboration with Ayu Ting Ting in "Ta..Ti..Tut" directed by her aunt Inul Daratista.
 In 2019, Capella married Datuk Wira Justin Lim Hwa-Tat, a prominent Malaysian political figure and businessman at the St Andrew's Cathedral, Singapore, thereby sharing in two children.
 Capella and her husband are well-experienced in various fields such as Shipping, Commodities, Structured Financing, Fund Raising, Aviation and Trading Sectors.